A note on Gauss operators and quantizations of Yang-Mills theories: Introduction

+Gauge fixings which break the global gauge group $G$ down to the identity (like the unitary gauge and the $\xi$ gauges) involve a mean field parameter which is difficult to justify beyond the perturbative approach and it is at most allowed for the discussion of the phenomenon of gauge symmetry breaking, as in the electroweak theory.

+A residual local gauge group $\G_r$ is very useful for exploiting the related Ward identities, a crucial tool for the proof of renormalization, as displayed by the prototypical case of Feynman gauge in Quantum Electrodynamics.

-We consider quantizations of Yang-Mills field theories (with $G$ a compact Lie group) defined by a vacuum representation of a local field algebra $\F$, obtained by \textit {gauge fixings which do not break the global gauge group $G$, satisfy locality and leave a residual local gauge group $\G_r$ unbroken} (very helpful for renormalization).
-The motivations for such a choice are discussed in \cite{FS23}.
-Additionally, the unbroken residual group allows to exploit its topology, which helps in codifying the interplay between gauge invariance and other symmetries, in particular chiral symmetries.
-Indeed, the representation of the topology of the residual group has been shown to yield a non-perturbative solution of the $U(1)$ problem in Quantum Chromodynamics, without relying on the semi-classical instanton approximation, which is not free of mathematical problems \cite{FS16, FS21}. \goodbreak
+Furthermore, the unbroken residual group allows us to exploit its topology for codifying the interplay between gauge invariance and other symmetries, in particular chiral symmetries.
+Indeed, the representation of the topology of the residual group yields a non-perturbative solution of the $U(1)$ problem in Quantum Chromodynamics, without relying on the semi-classical instanton approximation, which is not free of mathematical problems \cite{FS16}.

+The consideration of \textit{local} field algebras, i.e. of gauge fixings which do not violate locality, is motivated by the fact most of what is known on quantum field theories at the non-perturbative level relies on locality \cite{Haag}, which is also shared by the (perturbatively) renormalizable gauges.

+Another ingredient of our analysis is the distinguished role of the Gauss operators, for the classification of the possible quantizations of Yang-Mills theories, since they have a more physical status than the gauge fixings, as argued below.